paularmstrong/onerepo/docs/src/content/docs/api/index.md

 **Default:** `'https://onerepo.tools/visualize/'`

 Override the URL used to visualize the Graph.
-The graph data will be attached the the `g` query parameter as a JSON string of the DAG, compressed using zLib deflate.
+The Graph data will be attached the the `g` query parameter as a JSON string of the DAG, compressed using zLib deflate.

 **Source:** [modules/onerepo/src/types/config-root.ts](https://github.com/paularmstrong/onerepo/blob/main/modules/onerepo/src/types/config-root.ts)